GabrieleOliva/academic-kickstart/content/authors/admin/_index.md

 I am currently a tenure-tracked Assistant Professor in automatic control with the University Campus Bio-Medico of Rome, Italy.

 Since 2019, I serves as an Associate Editor for the Conference Editorial Board for the IEEE CSS.
 Moreover, since 2020, I serve as an Academic Editor for the journal PLOS ONE.

+I received the Italian Habilitation to the role of associate professor, disciplinary sector ING-INF/04 (Automatic Control), with validity from 15/10/2018 to 15/10/2024\
+(art.
+16, comma 1, Legge 240/10)

 My work is broadly related to the decision making process – more specifically, designing mechanisms that allow or support the decision making process of humans or autonomous agents.